chenzyn/chenzyn.github.io/_pages/about.md

   - /about.html
 ---

 I'm Zeyuan Chen, a first-year graduate student at [School of Software and Microelectronics](https://www.ss.pku.edu.cn/?view=featured), Peking University.
 I am also a research intern at [Center On Frontiers of Computing Studies](https://cfcs.pku.edu.cn), Peking University.
+I work on robotics and embodied AI.